Glasses or contact lenses are the most common method of correcting short-sightedness (myopia). Laser surgery is also becoming increasingly popular.

 - artificial replacement – where the natural lens is removed and replaced with an artificial one, similar to cataract surgery

-Both types of implant are usually inserted under a local anaesthetic and you'll be normally be able to return home the same day.
+Both types of implant are usually inserted under a local anaesthetic and you'll normally be able to return home the same day.
 Each eye will usually be treated on separate occasions.

 A lens replacement may be more suitable for older adults with damage to their eyes or an eye condition other than short-sightedness, such as cataracts or glaucoma.